Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-component-naming-map.md

 - **Usage** — Link to this map from feature specs, onboarding decks, or governance proposals so contributors have a shared vocabulary.

+> 💡 **Tip:** Pair this glossary with the visual protocol diagrams in
+> `dynamic_ecosystem/` to give stakeholders both textual and spatial context for
+> each component.

 ## Core Protocol & Tokenomics

 | Short Name | Full Name                  | Purpose                                                |